 The first time I read "Graveyard Book" was almost a year ago, and I still remember the joyfulness of reading the book with full consciousness without letting it go.
 This book is the work of British writer Neil Gaiman, published in 2008, and belongs to children's fantasy.

-After publication, he won the 2010 British Carnegie Award and the 2009 American Newbery Award (Carnegie Medal and Newbery Medal are the highest awards for children's literature in the United Kingdom and the United States respectively), and the winner of the 2009 American Science Fiction and Fantasy Literature Award Hugo Award.
+After publication, he won the 2010 British Carnegie Award and the 2009 American Newbery Award (the Carnegie Medal and Newbery Medal are the highest awards for children's literature in the United Kingdom and the United States respectively), and the winner of the 2009 American Science Fiction and Fantasy Literature Award Hugo Award.

 But when I was reading it, I didn't care about these titles.
 I just thought this story was so wonderful and it suits my appetite.